 Another option is to take the ferry from Livorno to Golfo Aranci, which is operated by Corsica Ferries.
 Ferries sail at 9:00 pm and take 10.5 hours to get to Golfo Aranci.
 The ferry from Livorno to Olbia and Golfo Aranci is usually available every day of the week.

-You can find the schedule and prices of the ferry from Livorno to Golfo Aranci here.
+I suggest using Direct Ferries to find the schedule and prices of the ferry from Livorno to Golfo Aranci.

-You should also read my post Where To Take The Ferry To Sardinia.
+You should also read my post Where To Take The Ferry To Sardinia for more information on other ferry routes.

 How to get from Florence to Livorno